ffrixslee/gf-contrib/gfbook/Ex6/ex6.md

 ```
 > Learnt: Able to use omission of arguments for types when the dependent types are specified; can use blank string in record syntax when writing linearizations of ie, Actions.

-# Exercise 6-3.*
+# Exercise 6-3.* (pending)
 Define some rules involving agreement in abstract syntax by using dependent types --- for instance, the number agreement in NP-VP predication in English.
 To this end, you need to introduce Number as a type in the abstract syntax and make NP and VP dependent
 on it.

-# Exercise 6-4.*+ In the GF resource grammar library, there are several
+# Exercise 6-4.*+ (pending)
+In the GF resource grammar library, there are several
-categories of verbs|V, V2, V3, VS, etc|and corresponding complementation
-rules for building verb phrases; see Section 5.15 and Appendix
+categories of verbs|V, V2, V3, VS, etc|and corresponding complementation rules for building verb phrases; see Section 5.15 and Appendix D.
-D. An alternative analysis, perhaps more elegant, would be to have just
-one category of verbs, but make it dependent on another category, say
-VSub, which is the type of verb subcategorizations.
-We would also need
+An alternative analysis, perhaps more elegant, would be to have just one category of verbs, but make it dependent on another category, sayVSub, which is the type of verb subcategorizations.
-a type of actual complement lists, say Comps, dependent on VSub.
-With
-this machinery, just one complementation rule is needed, of type
-(vs : VSub) -> V vs -> Comps vs -> VP
+We would also need a type of actual complement lists, say Comps, dependent on VSub.
+With this machinery, just one complementation rule is needed, of type (vs : VSub) -> V vs -> Comps vs -> VP
-Work out the details of this idea, covering at least the four verb categories
+Work out the details of this idea, covering at least the four verb categories listed above.
-listed above.

 # Exercise 6-5.
 The grammar Shopping in Section 4.8 permits the formation
 of phrases such as this shirt is delicious and that sh is comfortable.
 A way to prevent would be to distinguish between clothing
 and food items.
-To avoid duplicated code for these items, the best way
-to go is by making the categories of Item and Quality dependent on
+To avoid duplicated code for these items, the best way to go is by making the categories of Item and Quality dependent on Kind.
-Kind.
 The predicates elegant, expensive, and Italian can be made polymorphic.
-Rewrite the abstract syntax in Figure 27 in accordance with
+Rewrite the abstract syntax in Figure 27 in accordance with these ideas.
-these ideas.

 # Exercise 6-6.
 Write an abstract and concrete syntax with the concepts
 of this section, and experiment with it in GF.

+# Exercise 6-7.
-Exercise 6-7.* Dene the notions of \even" and \odd" by using proof
+Define the notions of "even" and "odd" by using proof
 objects.
-Hint.
-You need one function for proving that 0 is even, and
-two other functions for propagating the properties from each number
-to its successor.
+**Hint**.
+You need one function for proving that 0 is even, and two other functions for propagating the properties from each number to its successor.

 # Exercise 6-8.* Write a new version of the Smart grammar with classes,
 and test it in GF.